-I have audited the financial statements of Jackson Council on the Aging, Inc. as of and for the year ended June 30, 2022, and have issued my report thereon dated October 25, 2022.
+I have audited the financial statements of the Franklin Council on Aging, Inc. as of and for the year ended June 30, 2022, and have my report thereon dated October 20, 2022.
 I conducted my audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
 My audit of the financial statements as of June 30, 2022, resulted in an unqualified opinion.